 The first is breathing.
-Fish living in the ocean for millions of years have managed to extract air from the water through gills, which filter the oxygen out.
+Fish living in the ocean for millions of years have developed to extract air from the water through gills, which filter the oxygen out.
 Some animals living between the water and land, like some crabs, still use gills, but for those creatures permanently on land this was an inefficient way of breathing as it depends on the gills staying wet.
 Mammals developed lungs through which we breathe, and it was mammals who ended up being the ancestors to whales.
-This meant that when the whales re-entered the water they didn’t have gills so had to continue breathing through their lungs.
-This is true of whales today.
+This meant that when the whales re-entered the water they didn’t have gills so had to continue breathing through their lungs, which is still true of whales today.
 Whilst they can hold their breath for long period of time, up to 90 mins in the case of sperm whales, they do still need to come to the water’s surface to breath.
-They adapted to this, as mentioned earlier, by their nostrils moving to the tops of their heads, making what we call today blow holes, to allow them to breathe easier when surfacing.
-So, the first difference is fish have gills whilst whales must come up for air.
+They adapted to this, as mentioned earlier, by their nostrils moving to the tops of their heads, forming blow holes which allow them to breathe easier when surfacing.

 The second difference also comes from whales having mammal ancestors.
 Fish generally produce offspring through eggs.
 These are fertilised, grown and lain in a variety of ways.
 Whales however have the mammal reproductive system, where they carry young in their womb, have a placenta and suckle the young after birth, producing breast milk.
 Some sharks do also appear to give birth to live young, but in reality the eggs just hatch inside them instead of out, and they don’t produce breast milk, just leaving the young to fend for themselves.
-Whales tend to have more extensive parental care.
+Whales also tend to have more extensive parental care compared to fish.

 What’s the difference between whales and fish?
 Well, aside from fish actually technically not being a thing but being a word we’re going to use anyways, fish are the ancient animals of the sea.
 Whales on the other hand are a younger group who climbed on land first before returning to the oceans, a detour which has led to differences in physiology and lifestyle compared to their fishy ancestors.
 How they raise their young, move and even breath is more closely connected to their ancestors on land, but after returning to the oceans they have adapted valiantly into a diverse set of species spread all over the globe, from the tropics right up in to the Arctic.